JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 ## 5. Limitations and future work

+- **Register overhead (clk->Q + setup) is not modeled** — the planner
+  budgets logic delay only, i.e. it assumes a real clock period has zero margin left for the register itself.
+A `GET_REGISTER_OVERHEAD_NS()` hook (subtracting `dfxtp_1`'s own clk->Q + `setup_rising` from the per-stage budget) was built and tried, but reverted: on the divider design it produced a sweep that no longer converged (a real planned-sweep run spiraled past 270+ slices without settling, where the unmodified planner reaches its answer in 4-6 iterations) — the tighter budget it imposes appears to interact badly with the sweep's own densify/trim heuristics rather than being a pure, harmless correction.
+Worth retrying if the interaction is ever root-caused, but not as a silent default.
+- **A "bits"-kind raw HDL leaf's own delay is real and concave in width** (measured here: `D(10)=2.607ns`, `D(34)=3.851ns` for `BIN_OP_MINUS`, far from linear) but `RAW_VHDL.GET_BITS_PER_STAGE_DICT` does not try to fit or invert that curve to place *uneven* bit boundaries — an implementation that did was tried and found, by testing against real synthesis here, to measurably miss timing goals a plain **equal-width** split met (once a stage boundary is registered, that stage's own delay depends on its own chunk width, not on cumulative position along the leaf's *unregistered* delay axis — a cumulative-curve inversion models the wrong quantity).
+The concave shape above is still worth knowing as context for why splitting helps at all and why gains taper off with more stages; it just isn't something the bit-allocation decision needs to fit a curve to.
+- **`MUX_uintN` genuine bit-chunking remains deferred** (a 1-bit MUX select vs. a 32-bit one really do carry different real delay here — `MUX_uint1_t 0.983ns` vs `MUX_uint32_t 3.268ns` — but `SPLIT_KIND_1LL` leaves are
+  capped at latency 2 regardless of width, trading that potential fmax headroom for simplicity and for not needing per-bit MUX generator changes).
 - **No net/interconnect delay.** Matches the sky130 flows measured against (all report zero net delay), but is therefore a pre-PnR estimate, not a post-route number — say so plainly wherever this tool's output is surfaced.